 The Operations Committee of the Faculty Senate will be composed of the President of the Faculty Senate (who chairs the committee), the past-President, the President-elect, and four members of the Senate, elected annually by that body; this follows the current bylaws of the Senate.
-The charge of the Operations Committee is to coordinate issues that cross Council boundaries, act as an information conduit from global structures such as the Regents, upper administration, and the general faculty and staff, and to provide a conduit of information from the Councils back to these general structures.
-The Operations Committee will meet weekly.
-The charge of the Operations Committee is specified in the Faculty Handbook, policy A60, Section I, paragraph B. (2).
+The charge of the Operations Committee is specified in the Faculty Handbook, policy

+A60, Section I, paragraph B. (2).
 These duties will remain in effect during the transition period of the reorganization.